funilrys/PyFunceble/docs/update/stable.rst

 ::

-   $ pip install --user --upgrade PyFunceble
+   $ pip3 install --user --upgrade PyFunceble

 .. note::
    We recommend the :code:`--user` flag which installs the required dependencies at the user level.
 More information about it can be found on `pip documentation`_.